-Status of Internal Audit in the Organisation
+6. Status of Internal Audit in the Organisation

-The Head of the Internal Audit Partnership is responsible to the SWAP Management Board and the Partnership Board.
-The Head of Internal Audit Partnership and the Group Audit Manager also report to the Assistant Director - Finance and Corporate Services as Section 151 Officer, and reports to the Audit Committee as set out below.
+The Chief Executive of SWAP is responsible to the SWAP Board of Directors and the Members Meeting.
+The Chief Executive of SWAP and the Audit Manager also report to the Assistant Director - Finance and Corporate Services as Section 151 Officer, and reports to the Audit Committee as set out below.

-Appointment or removal of the Head of Internal Audit Partnership is the sole responsibility of the Partnership Board.
+Appointment or removal of the Chief Executive of SWAP is the sole responsibility of the SWAP Members Meeting.

-Scope and authority of Internal Audit work
+7. Scope and authority of Internal Audit work

 There are no restrictions placed upon the scope of internal audit's work.
-Members of SWAP engaged on internal audit work are entitled to receive and have access to whatever information or explanations they consider necessary to fulfil their responsibilities to senior management.
+SWAP staff engaged on internal audit work are entitled to receive and have access to whatever information or explanations they consider necessary to fulfil their responsibilities to senior management.
 In this regard, internal audit may have access to any records, personnel or physical property of South Somerset District Council.